KyoriPowered/adventure-docs/source/minimessage.rst

 * Obfuscated:
    ``||obfuscated||`` will be transformed into ``<obfuscated>obfuscated</obfuscated>``

-However, this markup is a bit strange, but now its a too late to change, thats why we got:
+This markup is a bit strange, but it's now too late to change.
+This is why we have Markdown Flavors:

 Markdown Flavors
 ----------------

-What you saw above is the default/legacy favor.
-It will hopefully eventually be removed.
+What you saw above is the default/legacy flavor and will hopefully eventually be removed.
+Instead, you should use a markdown flavor.

 To use different markdown flavors, you can use ``MiniMessage.withMarkdownFlavor(DiscordFlavor.get())`` or the Builder_.